Apteco/AptecoPSModules/InvokeWebRequestUTF8/README.md

-# Apteco Customs - PowerShell WebRequest UTF8
+# Apteco PS Modules - PowerShell WebRequest UTF8

 Helpful function for APIs, that return UTF8 encoded content, but PowerShell does not recognize it as UTF8 encoded.